nathanielgreen/chromebooks_and_linux/README.md

 # Chromebooks and Web Development

-This is a guide primarily built for Makers Academy students after their 12 weeks of using OS X for development and how they can make the change over to Linux on Chromebooks.
+This is a guide primarily built for Makers Academy students after their 12 weeks of using macOS for development and how they can make the change over to Linux on Chromebooks.

 This guide assumes a few things:-